libao

 Queues audio data for asynchronous playback.

-The buffer description passed to the native layer is completed with the sample size, sample rate, channel count, and byte format stored in handle.
+The buffer description passed to the native layer is completed with the requested sample size, sample rate, channel count, and byte format stored in handle.

 If handle is not valid, this procedure raises an exception.